-The State of Vermont, and the Department of Finance and Management, are very proud to have been awarded, since FY 2008, the Certificate of Achievement for Excellence in Financial Reporting for the CAFR.
+The State of Vermont, and the Department of Finance and Management, are very proud to have been awarded, since FY 2008, the Certificate of Achievement for Excellence in Financial Reporting for the Annual Comprehensive Financial Report.
 This certificate is awarded by the Government Financial Officers Association of the United States and Canada (GFOA).
 The Certificate of Achievement is the highest form of recognition for excellence in state and local government financial reporting.
 To be awarded a Certificate of Achievement, a government must publish an easily readable, and efficiently organized, comprehensive annual financial report.
 This report must satisfy both generally accepted accounting principles (GAAP) and applicable legal requirements.